JonnyReGIF/Mask-Generator/README.md

 Here a little plug-in is shared that simplifies training data generation for segmentaion or classification models.

-This work is inspired by the awsome work from Freudenberg et al. 2022

 ## Installation instructions:

 - Download the complete main branch